Skip to content

 CLI

 The screenci CLI keeps the workflow small: initialize a project, iterate locally, record final output, and manage public delivery when needed.
+Run commands from inside your screenci/ project directory.
 Most commands resolve screenci.config.ts from the current directory unless you pass --config <path>.

 Command overview